Privacy Policy

 You can choose to share a custom recipe with another person via iOS's standard Share Sheet (Messages, Mail, AirDrop, WhatsApp, etc.).
 When you tap this button:

-Whichever sharing destination you pick (Messages, Mail, etc.) may include your account identity at the transport layer as part of how that app delivers the content.
-That is normal behavior of those apps and is not something InStock Kitchen controls.
+Whichever destination you pick may include your account identity at the transport layer as part of how that app delivers the content — that is normal behavior of those apps and is not something InStock Kitchen controls.

 Apple-provided diagnostics

-If you opt into sharing diagnostics with Apple in iOS Settings, Apple may receive anonymized crash logs from the app via its standard developer crash reporting framework.
-We use these logs only to identify and fix bugs.
-We do not link them to you, and we have no ability to identify individual users from this data.
+If you opt into sharing diagnostics with Apple in iOS Settings, Apple may receive anonymized crash logs from the app via its standard developer crash-reporting framework.
+We use these only to identify and fix bugs.
+We do not link them to you and cannot identify individual users from this data.

 Permissions the app requests